nosebyte/nosebyte.github.io/README.md

 ## The code

 ### Elliptical orbits

-We converted the polar equation of an ellipse into 3D Cartesian space by tilting and projecting the ellipse using three angular parameters: the inclination, longitude of the ascending node, and argument of perihelion.
+live demo on how we used python to laay our foundation : https://www.youtube.com/watch?v=F3EBBBl8pUs We converted the polar equation of an ellipse into 3D Cartesian space by tilting and projecting the ellipse using three angular parameters: the inclination, longitude of the ascending node, and argument of perihelion.
 This transformation allows the ellipse to be accurately represented in 3 dimensional space.